barryclark/jekyll-now/_posts/2020-04-23-Doordeck-API.md

 signing to  is time-constrained and serves to prevent replay attacks.

 This security feature makes it hard to test by hand; one needs to be typing super-fast.
-For this reason I have created the following utility script, which
+For this reason let's use the following utility script, which
 * takes in your credentials,
 * logs in to Doordeck,
 * signs a JWT authentication payload, and